JoGui2014/ProjetoFinalPA/README.md

         return createParentElement(genericObject)
     }

+    /**
+     * Creates the parent XML element for the given object.
+     *
+     * @param genericClass The object for which the XML element is created.
+     * @param fatherTag The parent tag, if any.
+     * @return The created parent XML tag.
+     * @throws IllegalStateException If no root tag is found or if the tag is empty.
+     */
     private fun createParentElement(genericClass: Any, fatherTag: Tag? = null): Tag {
         val tagClass = genericClass::class
         val rootTag = if (fatherTag == null)